-We had 283 stores operated by independent operators as of December 30, 2017 and 308 stores operated by independent operators as of December 29, 2018.
+We had 283 stores operated by independent operators as of December 30, 2017, 308 stores operated by independent operators as of December 29, 2018 and 315 stores operated by independent operators as of March 30, 2019.
 We have Operator Agreements in place with each IO.
 The IO orders its merchandise exclusively from us which is provided to the independent operator on consignment.
 Under the Operator Agreement, the IO may select a majority of merchandise that we consign to the IO, which the IO chooses from our merchandise order guide according to IO's knowledge and experience with local customer purchasing trends, preferences, historical sales and similar factors.
 The Operator Agreement gives the IO discretion to adjust our initial prices if the overall effect of all price changes at any time comports with the reputation of our Grocery Outlet retail stores for selling quality, name-brand consumables and fresh products and other merchandise at extreme discounts.
 IOs are required to furnish initial working capital and to acquire certain store and safety assets.
 The IO is required to hire, train, and employ a properly trained workforce sufficient in number to enable the IO to fulfill its obligations under the Operator Agreement.
 The IO is responsible for expenses required for business operations, including all labor costs, utilities, credit card processing fees, supplies, taxes, fines, levies, and other expenses.
 Either party may terminate the Operator Agreement without cause upon 75 days' notice.